-Religious Life Office - Garrison Campus Center Room 107.
-Sharing in Methodism's concern that "knowledge and vital piety" might be creatively united, McMurry University includes in its overall mission a concern for the spiritual dimension of life.
-The University Chaplain serves as an advisor, mentor, and companion on the journey to provide leadership and direction with students, faculty, staff, and administrators who desire to search and build their spiritual depth and well-being.
-Students are encouraged to take an active part in the religious activities on campus.
-Opportunities are available for students to attend and lead in a variety of worship settings; participate in fellowship, study, and accountability groups; explore vocations in the Church; and grow in wisdom and maturity in their faith journey.
+Religious and Spiritual Life Office - Garrison Campus Center Room 107.
+Sharing in United Methodism's concern that "knowledge and vital piety" be creatively joined, McMurry University emphasizes its mission and core values centered on the spiritual dimension of life.
+The University Chaplain and Assistant Chaplain serve as advisors, mentors, and companions on the journey to provide leadership and direction with students, faculty, staff, and administrators who desire to live out their own calling for spiritual health and wellbeing.
+Students are encouraged to take an active part in religious and spiritual activities on campus.
+Opportunities are available for everyone to attend and lead in a variety of worship settings; participate in fellowship, study, and accountability groups; explore vocations in service to others; and grow in wisdom and maturity in their faith and life journey.
+Organizations associated with Religious and Spiritual Life include: FCA (Fellowship of Christian Athletes), BTA (Better Together Alliance) and SLL (Spiritual Life Leadership).